developingAlex/Noteal/README.md

 1. Select yes to the confirmation message.

 ### Exporting notes
-1. Click on the note you want to export so that you're viewing its contents
+1. Tap on the note you want to export so that you're viewing its contents
-1. Click on the top right 'kebab' menu.
+1. Tap on the top right 'kebab' menu.
 1. Select the option to export the note.
 1. A notification will popup showing you the path to your note, a note will be available from the *noteal* directory in your SDCards root directory.
   - If you had a title of *shopping* for a note you exported, then you should be able to find it at /noteal/noteal-shopping.txt